-Rize Castle Rize Castle is a medieval castle, located southwest of the city center on a hill, and visitors can enjoy spectacular views of the city when at the castle.
-The castle consists of two buildings, separated into a citadel and the lower castle.
-The citadel is believed to have been constructed during the Byzantine reign of Emperor Justinian I (r.
-527-565), while the lower castle dates back to 13th century AD.
-The fortification was made up of sections built in ashlar and mortar.
-The walls could be constructed to be anywhere from 6-20 meters high, with a thickness between 2-3 meters (6.6 feet - 9.8 feet).
-With the cylinder formed bastions at each corner, there are overhung towers on various forms; square, rectangular or round when looked at from above.
-Today, some of the castle walls are buried under reinforced concrete buildings and streets.
-The southern sections of the city's walls were restored in 1989.
+Rize Castle Situated on a hill southwest of the city center, Rize Castle is a medieval fortress that offers stunning views of the city to its visitors.
+The castle comprises two buildings, namely the citadel and the lower castle.
+The citadel is believed to have been erected during the Byzantine reign of Emperor Justinian I (r.
+527-565), while the lower castle dates back to the 13th century AD.
+The castle walls, constructed using ashlar and mortar, are divided into sections that could range from 6-20 meters in height and 2-3 meters (6.6 feet - 9.8 feet) in thickness.
+The bastions at each corner of the walls are cylindrical in shape, and the towers take on different forms, such as square, rectangular, or circular when viewed from above.
+Unfortunately, some of the castle's walls are now buried beneath modern reinforced concrete structures and streets.
+However, in 1989, the southern sections of the city's walls were restored to their former glory.